robertkist/certificate_maker/README.md

 source: https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/

+### Introduction

+These are scripts to create self-signed certificates for my Docker hosted Gitlab instance on my little home-server called `isengrad`.

 ### How does it work?
 There are 2 certificates:
 1. A certificate that is sent by the server when a client connects to it (aka server certificate).